christoskaramou/Chess/README.md

 "chess(server)" folder is the server project in codeblocks.
 -Debbuged in the debug folder

-"chess" folder and "chess.sln" is the VS project of the debugged engine in codeblocks and the UI in winforms.
+"chess" folder and "chess.sln" is the VS project of the debugged engine - server in codeblocks and the UI in winforms.
 -Debbuged in the debug folder